ocramz/lib_FEM_py/README.md

 # lib_FEM_py
 2D Finite Element library, with extensions for micro-manufacturing simulation

+I wrote this library during my PhD to simulate the propagation of optical waves in transparent dielectrics, such as fiber optics or silicon photonic waveguides.
+In particular, my research focused on how to include the compound effect of manufacturing defects in the device performance prediction and optimisation.

 ## Notes on the FE model
-The library implements a 2D Galerkin FE method for solving the Helmholtz wave equation with PML boundary conditions [1] in the linear regime; I wrote it during my PhD to simulate the propagation of optical waves in transparent dielectrics, such as fiber optics or silicon photonic waveguides.
+The library implements a 2D Galerkin FE method for solving the Helmholtz wave equation with PML boundary conditions [1] in the linear regime and on a uniform mesh.

 ## Notes on the micro-manufacturing model